 Yeah, I am kind of scared to connect with others; I feel it in my chest.
 I always feel it in my chest.
 Whenever I feel disconnected from others, which is often, there is this nebulous pain smack in the middle of my chest.
-I deeply stay with the pain; no memories emerge, or images, or adjacent emotions.
+I stay with the pain; no memories emerge, or images, or adjacent emotions.
 It just feels like a rock.
 A lonely rock.

 This question also felt burdensome.
 Guys like us are always in solution mode.
 Despite any clever rewording, the spirit is the same: problem over there, go solve it.
 Can a man just be problem-free for once?
 Or does he have to solve all the problems in the world for this to happen?
 I stopped looking for questions and told my friend a story that happened this weekend.